Car Hire at Manchester Airport

 Excellent facilities are in place to assist disabled passengers, including accessible toilets and telephones, disabled parking spaces and TDD payphones.
 Further assistance is also available from trained airport staff members.
 More information about the services are available from any one of their information desks, which can be found in the Arrivals area of all three terminal buildings.

-When arriving in Manchester you may wish to hire a car, most of the reputable companies are situates in the Arrivals hall or close by.
-You will need to present a valid driving licence and credit card if you intend to hire a vehicle.
-The benefit of getting a FREE Manchester car hire quote is that you can compare prices of most of the major car companies before you travel.
+When arriving in Manchester you may wish to rent a car, most of the reputable car rental companies are situated in the Arrivals hall or close by.
+You will need to present a valid driving license and credit card if you intend to hire a vehicle.
+The benefit of getting a Manchester Airport car hire quote is that you can compare prices of most of the major car companies before you travel.

 - See live flight arrivals information at Manchester Airport